Preserving Injectivity under Subgaussian Mappings and Its Application to Compressed Sensing: Main Results

 then with probability at least

 we have

 \end{theorem}

 Theorem \ref{thm:S} is beyond the null space property.
 It says that if an operator stays bounded away from \(\vzero \) on some set, then this operator under a random map also stays bounded away from \(\vzero \) on the same set, given that the dimension of the random map is at least proportional to the square of the Gaussian width of the related set.
 This could be potentially useful for other dimension reduction analysis.
 The proof of Theorem \ref{thm:S} can be found in Section \ref{sec:mend}.
+In equation \eqref{equ:infPhiD}, the constant $\eta$ does not show explicitly, but it is reflected in the number of measurements $m$ since $\vPhi$ is random.

 \begin{remark} Theorem \ref{thm:S} can be compared to \cite[Proposition 18]{CM}.
 Both statements are about the minimal number of measurements related to Gaussian width.
 However, ours has a dictionary $\vD$ incorporated. \end{remark}